-The approach to the concept of heritage, its protection and use, that is realised by Marie-Theres Albert, director of the ‘Institute Heritage Studies’ (IHS) and former Chairholder of the UNESCO Chair in Heritage Studies differs from others in the field because it offers a holistic interpretation of heritage.
-Furthermore, Marie-Theres Albert follows with her institute a paradigmatic approach to understanding heritage in the interest of human development.
+The concept of heritage, as well as its protection and use, is characterised in the approach of Marie-Theres Albert, Director of the “Institute Heritage Studies”(IHS) in the “International Akademie Berlin” (INA) and former Chairholder of the UNESCO Chair in Heritage Studies, by a holistic interpretation of heritage that understands heritage paradigmatically in the interest of human development.